Topics

 However, some doctors are hesitant about implementing EMRs.
 In times when everyone is using technology, some practitioners still haven’t implemented EMRs yet.
 These are small facilities with minimal technical support.

 Also, some think that it could be overwhelming to switch to EMRs.
 Maybe it is the fear of change in workflows or the plan to retire soon.
 Moreover, several doctors just aren’t comfortable around technology-based systems.
-Others think they might reduce their patients’ number during the transition.
+Others think they might reduce their number of patients during the transition.
 Nevertheless, solutions exist within EMR software to multiply patients’ numbers, increase efficiency and enhance workflows with simple implementation.

-Why ASCs should get EMRs?
+Why should ASCs get EMRs?

 Moving on, why should ASCs get EMRs?
 Initially, ASC’s EMRs differ from those in normal clinics and hospitals.
 Despite that, the common aim is to make EMRs interoperable.
 Additionally, there are several reasons for ASCs to engage with EMRs.